-AES Solar is embracing Scottish Apprenticeship Week by sending managing director George Goudsmit back to the floor to make a solar panel.
+AES Solar is embracing Scottish Apprenticeship Week by sending managing director George Goudsmit back to the workshop floor.

-We employ three modern apprentices and are taking an active role in this year’s Scottish Apprenticeship Week which is supported by Developing the Young Workforce Moray.
+We currently employ three modern apprentices and are taking an active role in this year’s Scottish Apprenticeship Week supported by Developing the Young Workforce Moray.

 Moira Stickle, manager of DYW Moray said she was delighted that Forres was being represented at this level.
-She said: “Local businesses with an international perspective with modern apprentices at the heart of their people strategy is inspirational to see, and how they value their people as their most important asset is a testament to their successes to date.”
+She said: “Local businesses with an international perspective and modern apprentices at the heart of their people strategy is inspirational to see.
+How they value their people as the most important asset to their business is a testament to their successes to date.”

 Back to the factory floor

-George joined Jordan Steele, one of the company’s three apprentices in the firm’s workshop to learn how to make one of their solar thermal panels which are installed all over the world including locations such as Antartica, The Seychelles and a UN hospital in Afghanistan.
+George joined Jordan Steele, one of the company’s three apprentices in the firm’s workshop, to learn how to make an AES solar thermal panel – which have been installed all over the world including Antarctica, The Seychelles and a UN hospital in Afghanistan.

 Speaking of his experience George said: “Having run the company for 27 years, I have finally been taught how to make a panel by an apprentice and what a great teacher Jordan is.